 The IQ-Net network brings together regional and national partners from Structural Funds programmes across the EU.
 Its aim is to improve the quality of Structural Funds programme management through exchange of experience.
 The network involves a structured programme of applied research and debate; network partners meet twice a year, with conferences being hosted by the partners on a rotation basis.

-IQ-Net was launched in 1996 and is managed by the European Policies Research Centre (EPRC) at the University of Strathclyde in Glasgow.
+IQ-Net was launched in 1996 and is managed by the European Policies Research Centre Delft.
 Partner organisations are mainly regional or national Structural Funds managing authorities or programme secretariats.
 Expressions of interest in joining the network are welcomed from potential new members (regional or national programming authorities) in any EU28 Member State.

 IQ-Net enables programme managers and their partnerships to exchange experience and share good practice on specific themes relating to the design, delivery, management and evaluation of the Structural Funds programmes.
 Briefing papers are prepared by EPRC as the basis for discussion at each meeting, bringing together comparative experience from across the EU.
 In addition to regular progress updates on the programmes, thematic papers are also discussed at each conference.
-Recent papers have covered: the results-orientation in 2014-20 programmes in terms of project generation and selection approaches; youth unemployment; the performance turn in EU Cohesion policy; innovation and 'Smart Specialisation' in Cohesion policy programmes; and the use of financial instruments in Cohesion policy programmes.
+Recent papers have covered: integrated territorial development, the Performance Framework; Structural Funds as agents of change; smart specialisation; communication strategies; simplification; and project selection and results-orientation requirements in 2014-20.
 These reports and previous papers are available on the IQ-Net Research Papers page.